PopovEvgeniy/neongdk/readme.txt

 The project description.

 Neon Game Development Kit is an ultra-fast 2D game engine for Windows 98 and Windows NT 4.0.
-It uses OPENGL for rendering.
+It uses OpenGL for rendering.

 The license.